 As of July 2017.

 This website was launched in the middle of November 2014.
 Information is being added and corrected all the time.
 We appreciate any corrections and/or additions as it develops further.
 We have had several comments since it was launched and we have attempted to include all suggestions made.
 We are pleased to see that the number of visitors to our website has settled at around 1,000 per month.

 The March 2016 symposium was held on 5th March 2016 at Prior Pursglove 6th Form College and was very well received by those attending and the speakers themselves.
 The event was well supported and there was a waiting list for tickets on the day.
 A more detailed report on the event can now be viewed on this website under the heading "Symposium 2016".

 [DE BRUS FAMILY IN NORTH EAST ENGLAND - Before 1350

 In appreciation of the support received from the students of Prior Pursglove College, the de Brus committee decided to donate a trophy to the college to be presented annually to the students who had contributed most to the community.

-For 2016 the trophy is to be awarded to Eve Lister and Andrew Wilson for their help and support at the symposium.
-They will also both receive a voucher.
+For 2016 the trophy was awarded to Eve Lister and Andrew Wilson for their help and support at the symposium.

 The Trophy recipients with Michael Makin and Margaret Aitken (Treasurer) and Sheila Atherton (Chair) of the de Brus Group..